chartjs/chartjs-plugin-annotation/README.md

             // Font size of text, inherits from global
             size: 12,

-            // Font style of text, default below
+            // Font style of text, default is 'bold'
             style: "bold",
         },

-        // Color of label text, default below
+        // Color of label text, default is '#fff'.
-        color: "#fff",
+        color: '#fff',

-        // Padding of label to add left/right, default below
+        // Padding of label to add left/right, default is 6.
         xPadding: 6,

-        // Padding of label to add top/bottom, default below
+        // Padding of label to add top/bottom, default is 6.
         yPadding: 6,

-        // Radius of label rectangle, default below
+        // Radius of label rectangle, default is 6.
         cornerRadius: 6,

-        // Anchor position of label on line, can be one of: 'start', 'center', 'end'.
-Default 'center'.
+        // Anchor position of label on line, can be one of: 'start', 'center', 'end', default is 'center'.
-        position: "center",
+        position: 'center',

         // Adjustment along x-axis (left-right) of label relative to above number (can be negative)
-        // Negative values move the label left, postitive right.
+        // Negative values move the label left, positive right, default is 0.
         xAdjust: 0,

         // Adjustment along y-axis (top-bottom) of label, in pixels. (can be negative)
-        // Negative values move the label up, positive down.
+        // Negative values move the label up, positive down, default is 0.
         yAdjust: 0,

-        // Whether the label is enabled and should be displayed
+        // Whether the label is enabled and should be displayed, default is false.
         enabled: true,

         // Text to display in label - default is null.
-Provide an array to display values on a new line
+Provide an array to display values on a new line.
         content: "Test label",

-        // Rotation of label, in degrees, or 'auto' to use the degrees of the line, default is 0
+        // Rotation of label, in degrees, or 'auto' to use the degrees of the line, default is 0.
         rotation: 90,
     },